-In this technical guide, you’ll learn everything there is to know about electric scooter batteries including battery types, watt hours, how to prolong their life, and proper use and storage.
+In this technical guide, you’ll learn everything there is to know about electric scooter batteries, including types, capacity ratings, how to prolong battery life, and proper use and storage.

 Most electric scooters will have some type of lithium ion-based battery pack due to their excellent energy density and longevity.
-Many kids electric scooters and other inexpensive ones actually contain lead-acid batteries.
-The battery pack is made of individual cells and electronics called a battery management system which keeps it operating safely.
+Many electric scooters for kids and other inexpensive models contain lead-acid batteries.
+In a scooter, the battery pack is made of individual cells and electronics called a battery management system which keeps it operating safely.

-Li-ion batteries have excellent energy density (amount of energy stored per their physical weight).
-They also have excellent longevity meaning that they can be discharged and recharged or cycled many times and still maintain their storage capacity.
+Li-Ion batteries have excellent energy density, the amount of energy stored per their physical weight.
+They also have excellent longevity meaning that they can be discharged and recharged or “cycled” many times and still maintain their storage capacity.

-Lithium-ion actually refers to may battery chemistries that involve the lithium ion.
+Li-ion actually refers to many battery chemistries that involve the lithium ion.
 Here is a short list below:

-- Lithium maganese nickel (LiNiMnCoO2); aka INR, NMC
+- Lithium manganese nickel (LiNiMnCoO2); aka INR, NMC

-- Lithium nicked cobalt aluminum oxide (LiNiCoAlO2); aka NCA, Li-aluminum
+- Lithium nickel cobalt aluminum oxide (LiNiCoAlO2); aka NCA, Li-aluminum

 - Lithium nickel cobalt oxide (LiCoO2); aka NCO